The Calgary Corn Mazes

 When it comes to corn mazes, bigger is better.

 We're the home of the largest corn maze is Southern Alberta.
 When you're lost at the Calgary Corn Maze, you're not just wandering around aimlessly though.
 We have lots of activities to help you through.
-In addition to our finger find stations, you can use our in maze trivia, games, and hidden image picture stations to find your way out of the largest and most interactive puzzle in Southern Alberta.
 Each year, is a new design and a new challenge.

 Large Corn Maze - Our large corn maze is geared towards adults and older kids.
 It is over 10 acres in size (about the size of ten football fields, and over twice the size of any other corn maze in the Calgary area).
 It consists of two phases, each which takes 30 to 60 minutes to complete depending how fast you go and how many wrong turns you make.
 If you try to find all stations hidden in the maze you can fully expect to be in the maze at least another 40 minutes.
 There are two look out bridges in the maze (one in each phase) for visitors to use.